OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/index.md

 In order to work with OpenOlat you need an internet connection as well as a [browser](Login_Page.md#LoginPage-login_browsercheck).
-The kind of the first registration as well as the concrete procedure varies depending of the OpenOlat instance.
+The kind of the first registration as well as the concrete procedure varies depending on the OpenOlat instance.
 However, usually the procedure is visible on the corresponding OpenOlat login page.
 In the case of dubieties or queries please contact the local OpenOlat support of your organization.
 Concerning your first